furti/FreeCAD-ArchTextures/README.md

 ![Textured](./Resources/Documentation/textured.png)
     </summary>

+**The workbench is only tested with python 3 builds right now.
+It does not work with python 2.**

 1. At first download and open the "House.FCStd" file located unter "Resources/Documentation" in the repository.
 Or start with whatever arch project you want.
 Now you should see this building in the 3D View

 ![Untextured](./Resources/Documentation/untextured.png)